jazzband/django-floppyforms/docs/differences.rst

 =============================

 So, you have a project already using django.forms, and you're considering a switch to floppyforms?
-Here's what you need to know, considering the only change you've made to your code is a simple change, from:
+Here's what you need to know, assuming the only change you've made to your code is a simple change, from:

 .. code-block:: python